Alex-Costea/Wiles/README.md

 - Garbage collection
 - `nothing` can also be used to mean "no operation"
 - `\` can be used to continue a line after a newline (including string literals)
+- Methods can be called with named parameters: `range(1,10,3)` or `range(from: 1, to: 10, by: 3)`
+- Types are not reserved keywords and can be used as variable names

 ### Other potential additions
 - Classes (or at least structs) with `class` keyword